-Zoom has become the preferred app for meetings, Youtube streaming, and conferences since the pandemic began.
+Zoom has become the preferred app for meetings, YouTube streaming, and conferences since the pandemic began.
 Zoom has all those features that are required in a video conferencing app.
 But, if you’re using Zoom on a Windows 11 or Windows 10 PC/Laptop.
-Then, you will find that there is no option to mute zoom audio output.
+Then, you will find no option to mute the zoom audio output.
 Yes, you get the option to mute the microphone.
 Or if you’re the host, you can mute all participants’ microphones.
 But as a participant, you cannot mute a host in a Zoom Meeting.
-This means you cannot turn off audio on zoom.
+This means you cannot turn off audio on Zoom.

 Note: If you’re an Android or iOS(iPhone) user, then you will see a speaker icon in your Zoom meeting.
-Tap on it and it will mute zoom call.
-Although this will not completly cut off zoom audio, you have to turn down smartphone volume.
+Tap on it and it will mute the Zoom call.
+Although this will not completely cut off zoom audio, you have to turn down the smartphone volume.